robertbraeutigam/scan/README.md

 If an IP address can not be found for a given identity key, the connection can not be established.
 Devices may choose display this to the user if capable, or may send specific error events through other logical connections.

-#### Announcement

-Devices must always announce themselves when they become available on the local network.
-The announcement is sent according to network configuration either as a UDP broadcast or TCP connection to gateways.

 ## Application Layer